Svalorzen/CppCopyProposal/README.md

 ([N1706](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2004/n1706.pdf),
 [N1891](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2005/n1891.pdf),
 [N3515](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3515.pdf),
 [N3741](https://isocpp.org/files/papers/n3741.pdf)).
-These typedefs are named *opaque typedefs*, and these papers try to explore and define exactly the behavior that such typedefs should and would have when used to create new types.
+These papers refer to strong typedefs as *opaque typedefs*, and try to explore and define exactly the behavior that such typedefs should and would have when used to create new types.
 In particular, the keywords `public`, `protected` and `private` are used in order to create a specific relation with the original type to determine how the